capysquash/pgsquash-engine/docs/user docs/environment-variables.md

 **Get your key:** <https://Platform.openai.com/>

-Provides similar analysis to Claude—choose based on your preference or existing API access.
+Provides similar analysis to Claude - choose based on your preference or existing API access.

 ---